 - We painted our poles and planters with outdoor paint to match our grey composite deck.

 - Add the top end caps that will help to attach the lights.
+We threaded the lights through the end caps like threading a needle.

 - Add dirt and plants and you're ready!